stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 nameserver will have to act on the insertion of a NOTIFY(DNSKEY) instruction.

-It may therefore be preferable to use a new record type, to make it possible to more easily associate the special processing needed with the new type rather than the standard SRV RRtype that occurs in completely other scenarios than are described here.
-If that is the case it could be that a new record type would provide a cleaner solution to all the new types of notification signaling.
+A new record type would therefore make it possible to more easily associate the special processing needed with the new type rather than the standard SRV RRtype that occur in completely other scenarios than are described here. type would provide a cleaner solution to all the new types of notification signaling.
 Eg.:

     parent.
 IN NOTIFY  CDS     59   scanner.parent.
     parent.
 IN NOTIFY  CSYNC   59   scanner.parent.